 5) Link to Helpful Content in Your Summary

 If it seems relevant, you should link to it.
 Your summary should always include a link to your website.
 You have to give the people that you engage with the ability to research and get to know you on their own time.
-However, other links like a link to a portfolio, product demo pages, recent blog posts, or links to journalistic coverage of your business.
-Link to anything that you think will be helpful, provide required information, or convey social proof.
+Also, add links to a portfolio, product demo pages, recent blog posts, or links to journalistic coverage of your business.
+Link to anything that you think will be helpful, provide the required information, or convey social proof.

 6) Share Results

-An effective LinkedIn profile shouldn’t just make what you do clear to your prospects, it should also give them concrete details about how what you do helps them.
-If you can find a way to include them in your summary, that would be a good place to provide some featured results and links if applicable.
+A compelling LinkedIn profile shouldn’t just make what you do clear to your prospects, and it should also give them concrete details about how what you do helps them.
+If you can find a way to include them in your summary, that would be an excellent place to provide some featured results and links if applicable.
 Any experience that you have with known brands is worth its weight in gold when listed on your profile and website.

 7) Flesh Out Your Experience Section

 The experience section on LinkedIn is essentially the closest thing to a resume on your profile.
-Still, you should keep your ideal buyer in mind as you lay out your experience.
+Still, you should keep your ideal buyer in mind as you layout your experience.
 List all of the professional positions that you deem relevant and include a few sentences under each to summarize the work you did in that position.
-Try to list three to five major job duties under each role.
-Keep your focus on the clients that you worked with and goals that you helped them to achieve.
+Try to list three to five primary job duties under each role.
+Keep your focus on the clients that you worked with and the goals that you helped them to achieve.

 8) Add Degrees & Certifications

 List any degrees, certifications, and courses that you have completed.
-This section will mean more to some prospects than others, but it is important that you convey yourself as driven and competent.
-This should include any relevant online courses or certifications that you have completed, particularly if they are relevant to the offer that you will eventually make.
+This section will mean more to some prospects than others, but you must convey yourself as driven and competent.
+Include any relevant online courses or certifications that you have completed, mainly if they apply to the offer that you will eventually make.

 9) Exchange Endorsements and Recommendations Whenever Possible